MatteoCaldana/cpp-style-guide/README.md

   -  Destructor
   -  All other functions (static and non-static member functions, and friend functions)
   -  All other data members (static and non-static)

-### Struct
 - Do not define implicit conversions.
 Use the explicit keyword for conversion operators.

+### Struct
 - Use a `struct` only for passive objects that carry data; everything else is a `class`.
-- Prefer to use a `struct` instead of a pair or a tuple whenever the elements can have meaningful names. **Caveat:** prefer a tuple if you heavily rely on comparing as swapping elements in a list (see [C++ Tuple vs Struct](https://stackoverflow.com/questions/5852261/c-tuple-vs-struct)).
+- Prefer to use a `struct` instead of a pair or a tuple whenever the elements can have meaningful names. **Caveat:** prefer a tuple if you heavily rely on comparing and swapping elements in a list (see [C++ Tuple vs Struct](https://stackoverflow.com/questions/5852261/c-tuple-vs-struct)).

 ### Inheritance
 - Composition is often more appropriate than inheritance.
 When using inheritance, make it public.
 Try to restrict use of inheritance to the "is-a" case.